 Stonehenge is one of the world's most impressive prehistoric monuments.
 The construction of the ditch and surrounding embankment dates to 3100 BCE, and radiocarbon dating indicates that placement of the standing stones took place between 2400 and 2200 BCE.
 Spend time in the visitor's center before viewing the site.
 The interpretive displays and exhibits here tell stories about the monument and explain the popular debates about its possible prehistoric uses.
 These will help give you context to appreciate its significance--though the age-old question of how the giant standing stones got there remains unanswered.
 The cafe by the entrance provides a place to grab snacks before you proceed to the site by shuttle bus.
 Buy your tickets online before visiting to avoid waiting in line at the ticket kiosk, and check the weather forecast so that you can dress appropriately.
 To visit Stonehenge on your trip to Amesbury, use our Amesbury vacation route planner.

-Create a full itinerary - for free!
+Create a full Amesbury itinerary

 Unable to display map at this time.
 Please try again later.

 Customize itRefine your plan.
 We'll find the